 Your skin is the first thing to show signs of ageing, so it makes sense to take care of it as best you can.
 Here at Rebecca Taylor, an aesthetics clinic in Suffolk, we’ve got the skills, expertise and knowledge needed to get your skin back to its gorgeous best.
 We think everyone deserves to have the skin they’ll love to show off, so our treatments are tailored with fantastic results and a boost in confidence in mind.

-In this post, we’ll talk through our chemical peels treatment, and what you need to follow before, during and after the procedure.
-We want our clients to feel as happy and informed as possible about any treatment they choose, and hope this blog will give you the perfect basis for that.
+In this post, we’ll talk through our chemical peel treatments, and what you need to follow before, during and after the procedure.
+We want our clients to feel as happy and informed as possible about any treatment they choose and hope this blog will give you the perfect basis for that.